wso2/docs-mi/en/docs/reference/connectors/amazons3-connector/amazons3-connector-example.md

     <img src="{{base_path}}/assets/img/integrate/connectors/s3-connector-2x/s3-connector-info-resource.png" title="Adding the info resource" width="400" alt="Adding the info resource"/>

-15. Select the `POST /info` resource to open the design view.
-Click the **+** button under the start and select the  `putObject` operation under the `amazons3` connector from the connector list.
+14. Select the `POST /info` resource to open the design view.
+Click the **+** button under the start and select the  `getObject` operation under the `amazons3` connector from the connector list.

-16. Next drag and drop the ‘getObject’ operation of the S3 Connector to the Design View.
-In the properties view, select the already created connection as 'Connection' from the drop down menu and provide the following expressions to the below properties,

-    In the **Add getObject** form, select the already created connection as **Amazon S3 Connection** from the dropdown menu and provide the following expressions to the below properties.
+15. In the **Add getObject** form, select the already created connection as **Amazon S3 Connection** from the dropdown menu and provide the following expressions to the below properties.
 Make sure to click on the `EX` button to provide the values as expressions.

     - Bucket Name - json-eval($.bucketName)
     - Object Key - json-eval($.objectKey)

     <img src="{{base_path}}/assets/img/integrate/connectors/s3-connector-2x/s3-connector-getObject-operation.png" title="Configuring get object operation" width="800" alt="Configuring get object operation"/>

-17. Finally, add the [Respond Mediator]({{base_path}}/reference/mediators/respond-mediator/) to send back the response from the getObject operation.
+16. Finally, add the [Respond Mediator]({{base_path}}/reference/mediators/respond-mediator/) to send back the response from the getObject operation.

        <img src="{{base_path}}/assets/img/integrate/connectors/s3-connector-2x/s3-connector-info-overview.png" title="Info-resource-overview" width="400" alt="Info-resource-overview"/>

-18. You can find the complete API XML configuration below.
+17. You can find the complete API XML configuration below.
 You can go to the source view and copy paste the following config.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>